SAP-docs/preview.developer.concur.com/src/api-guides/travel/deeplink-integration-new.md

 https://www.concursolutions.com/goto/hotel-shop?tripid=a7f172cd-8587-48d5-8533-5ddb7ff5c26c&location=708752&locationsource=hrs
 ```

 This deeplink will perform a search for the hotel Travelodge LAX South in El Segundo (CA) and hotels nearby in the 5 mi default radius.
 It uses the Hotel Property ID from HRS as location.
-The check-in and check-out dates are taken from the corresponding trip with trip id `a7f172cd-8587-48d5-8533-5ddb7ff5c26c`.
+The check-in and check-out dates are taken from the corresponding trip with trip ID `a7f172cd-8587-48d5-8533-5ddb7ff5c26c`.
 Either the trip contains air bookings, then the arrival date of the first flight will be used as check-in date for the hotel search and the departure date of the last flight will be used as check-out date, or the trip start and end dates will be used as check-in and check-out dates, respectively.
 The user will get directly to the search results.